barryvdh/laravel-ide-helper/README.md

 },
 ```

-You can also publish the config file to change implementations (ie. interface to specific class) or set defaults for `--helpers` or `--sublime`.
+You can also publish the config file to change implementations (ie. interface to specific class) or set defaults for `--helpers`.

 ```bash
 php artisan vendor:publish --provider="Barryvdh\LaravelIdeHelper\IdeHelperServiceProvider" --tag=config